opeik/website/content/blog/shell-is-not-my-favourite-language/index.md

 ╭───┬──────┬──────┬──────┬──────────────╮
 │ # │ name │ type │ size │   modified   │
 ├───┼──────┼──────┼──────┼──────────────┤
-│ 2 │ wake │ file │  2 B │ a minute ago │
+│ 0 │ wake │ file │  3 B │ a minute ago │
-│ 0 │ me   │ file │  3 B │ a minute ago │
+│ 1 │ me   │ file │  6 B │ a minute ago │
-│ 1 │ up   │ file │  4 B │ a minute ago │
+│ 2 │ up   │ file │  9 B │ a minute ago │
 ╰───┴──────┴──────┴──────┴──────────────╯
 ```

-> Readers with a cursory understanding of POSIX shell have already begun involuntarily
+> Readers with a cursory understanding of POSIX shell have begun involuntarily
 > clenching their body.

 Let's try running it!